chrisbodger/VeinCam/docs/Team-Work-Diary.md

 * Decision Making/Conflict Resolution added to ConOps and Decision Log.
   * Column "Stakeholders Involved" added to decision log.

+20/8/18 Joey
+* Landing page changed over to a more public friendly style

 21/8/18 Steph
 * Reviewed email from Client regarding sourcing LEDs - pass this on to the team
 * Received confirmation from Convenor regarding Open Day presenting